jillesca/network-automation/README.md

 ## Reserve a lab (optional)

-If you want to follow the example, you can reserve a DevNet Sandbox, which is free.
+If you don't have network devices available, and you want to follow the example, you can reserve a `Cisco DevNet Sandbox`, which is free.

 For this guide I used [Cisco Modeling Labs Enterprise](https://developer.cisco.com/docs/sandbox/#!networking/networking-overview)

 Follow the instructions about reserving the lab.

+## Github Runner

+For the pipeline, I'm using `Github Actions`, therefore the instructions on the repo are specific for Github, however you can replicate the concepts on other CI/CD tools.

+I'm using a self-hosted runner, so my pipeline can reach and configure the network devices inside a VPN. for this guide the runner is configured in my laptop.

+To add a runner go to:
+`Settings > Actions > Runners` and click on `New self-hosted runner`.
+From there chose your OS and follow the instructions.

+Once the runner is added, you can see its status on the runner tab.